-Enter information about each participant's organization's signing officer (other than the applicant’s organization).
+Enter information about each supporting organization's signing officer (other than the applicant’s organization).
 For supporting organizations such as a private-sector partner or a government department, enter information about the authorized representative(s).

-The CV for participants is made up of two sections and a consent form.
-Part I collects specific information on the person using the NSERC form entitled College Personal Data form (Form 103CV).
-Part II is free-form text limited to five pages and is used to list contributions such as the person’s relevant experience and contributions to applied research and innovation.
-See the instructions for completing the College Personal Data form.
+The college applicant and up to five participants must provide their curricula vitae (CV).
+The CV for the college applicant and participants is made up of two sections and a consent form.
+Part I collects specific information on the person using the NSERC form entitled College Personal Data Form (Form 103CV).
+Part II is free-form text limited to five pages and used to list contributions such as the person’s relevant experience and contributions to applied research and innovation.

-When completed, the participants’ signed CV, together with a signed copy of the Consent to Disclosure of Personal Information Form, must be saved into one PDF document and attached to the application.
+When completed, the applicant’s and participants’ CV, together with signed copies of the Consent to Disclosure of Personal Information forms must be saved into one PDF document and attached to the application.